ecrucru/anticrux/README.md

 The working directory is the one where the engine is stored.

 To start a new game, you should always use the menu "File > New game" because the home screen is unable (at the current time) to start a variant game.
-From the dialog of the new game, you must select the variant called "Suicide" and then select the engine.
+From the dialog of the new game, you must select the variant called "Suicide" or "Giveaway" and then select the engine.

 ## AntiCrux hELO world